supremelucifer/hass-listifyer/README.md

 5. The "Listifyer" integration will now appear in your list.
 Click **Install**.
 6. Restart Home Assistant when prompted by HACS.

+## App configuration

+In the Listifyer app, first go to "Settings" and then navigate to the "Plugins" tab.
+Select "Home Assistant" and enter the URL of your Home Assistant instance (preferably the remote URL) and a Long-Lived Access Token.

+Once you have filled in all the details, you need to perform a one-time force full sync.
+After that, Home Assistant will be updated automatically as soon as you adjust something in the app.

 ## Configuration

 After installation and restarting, you can add the integration.
 Click the button below to go directly to the configuration page.